MicrosoftDocs/power-platform/power-virtual-agents/build-22/advanced-flow.md

 :::image type="content" source="media/advanced-flow/default-solution.png" alt-text="Power Automate flow template - Default Solution." border="false":::

-## Flows created from the Power Virtual Agents authoring canvas are immediately available to the bot
+## Flows created from the Power Virtual Agents authoring canvas are immediately available to the bot <!--Note from Sweeny: The heading sounds more like a statement.
+Can we change it to "Availability of flows"-->

 All flows created from the Power Virtual Agents authoring canvas are saved in a **Default Solution** in Power Automate.
 They can be used by your bots immediately.